Soap2G/atlas-opendata-infrastructure/slides.md

 :: right ::

 ### DiracX is in active development
-- It will live together with DIRAC v9 for a while
 - Foundations are there, the first release will soon be here
+- DiracX will live together with DIRAC v9 for a while
-- We plan to ease the interoperability with Rucio
+- DiracX will ease the interoperability with Rucio and/or any other tool out there
-    - DiracX will still have the Data Management part, but WMS will come first
+    - DiracX will still have the Data Management part, but its Workload Management functionalities will come first
-- In October 2023 the DIRAC consortium members approved DiracX recommending a smooth transition from DIRAC

 ---